dariushazimi/ec2runner/README.md

 # aws-snapshot-analyzer

+Build with :heart:
-AWS: Manage AWS Ec2 instance snapshots
+AWS: Manage AWS Ec2 instance snapshots, start and stop instances, display the list of instances along with volumes and snapshots.

 ## About